telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 1. On Ubuntu, go to **Settings** > **Network**.

-1. Verify that the **Network Proxy** option sets to **Off** (or to your default proxy settings).
+1. Verify that the **Network Proxy** option is set to **Off** (or to your default proxy settings).
 If the Fiddler proxy is present in the **Manual proxy**, remove it and turn off the network proxy.
 If your system uses a pre-set upstream proxy, restore it through the original settings.